Once created, you have to option of editing an Action though its Main Edit Page or through its Quick Edit Module.

 Quick Edit Module

-The Quick Edit Module lets you make common changes to an Action or to access the full edit page if needed.
+The Quick Edit Module lets you make common changes to an Action or to access the full edit page.

 Here's a quick summary of the Quick Edit Module Functions:

-- Handle to reorder Actions.
+- Drag handle to reorder Actions.
 It is color-coded to announce how the Action is formatted for Desktop.

 - App name.
 Use it to find the app in the Library.
 Change it from the main edit page.